Our children love playing games.

 Several years ago, when our most competitive sons were younger, my husband found a great way to reinforce the good character traits we wanted to see all our children develop: He’d grab a couple of basketballs every night after dinner and take the kids out to the driveway to shoot hoops in a family “Knock Out tournament.”
 Anyone who failed to control his temper during the game got to serve as “guest speaker” during Bible time afterward by reading aloud selected passages from Proverbs for Parenting, a topical arrangement of Scripture under such headings as anger, pride, patience, and humility.

-Those old clichés coaches have been using for years are still true and represent some of the best lessons to be learned through competition — and underscore Biblical themes, at that:
+Those old clichés coaches have been using for years are still true and represent some of the best lessons to be learned through competition.
+And they underscore Biblical truths, as well.

 “It’s not whether you win or lose, but how you play the game.”